Turki Al-Faisal: Domestic affairs

 Around 2003, Prince Turki said that "reforming the Kingdom is not a choice, it is a necessity".
 In late March 2011, he argued that elections for membership to the Saudi Shoura Council (the national majlis) should be realized and warned of a "failure in the Kingdom's job market".

 Assassination of Jamal Khashoggi

 Prince Turki dismissed the CIA's finding that Jamal Khashoggi's murder was ordered directly by Saudi Crown Prince Mohammed bin Salman, saying that "The CIA has been proved wrong before.
 Just to mention the invasion of Iraq for example.
 The CIA is not necessarily the best measure of creditable intelligence reporting or intelligence assessment."

 Controversy

 Prince Turki has been linked to several large fund transfers to former Malaysian Prime Minister Najib Razak, who is on trial in Malaysia for various offences in the multi-billion dollar 1Malaysia Development Berhad scandal.
 In the 1990s, residents of Cambridge, Massachusetts, complained that the Prince and his entourage ejected members of the public from a city park and drove a limousine onto public playing fields.
+He also appears on the leaked list of attendees of Peter Thiel's Dialog group meeting outside Dublin, Ireland this Fall.